nagorelarranaga/MUndua/README.md

   Note:
   The main folder must be named "MUndua" and inside it, there must be a folder named "sdlExamplesVcWS".
 If this is not the case, it can sometimes cause problems.
+  In the following link, you can see how to play the video game: https://drive.google.com/file/d/1YGeUP2hUUOTfgBwFzGjZH-BaXIktgJfH/view?usp=sharing